at-the-studio/builder/README.md

 ## Support

-* Beta testing community available, find links in the bot builder or here: https://maybejmaybe.com/llamabrain-tools
+* Beta testing community available, find links in the bot builder or here https://discord.gg/wgyT65V9Yy
 *
 **Remember: This is a collaborative tool, not a professional service.
 Your creativity and feedback help mold its future.**